Jubilee Oval (Adelaide)

-The oval was later deemed too small for league football, with the last game there being played on July 16th 1921, with South Adelaide defeating West Adelaide.
+The oval was later deemed too small for SA league football, with the last game there being played on July 16, 1921, with South Adelaide defeating West Adelaide.

 On Saturday 6 October 1923, Australia played China in an association football match at Jubilee Oval in front of a crowd of approximately 9000 people, with the match finishing in a 2-all draw.

+On Saturday 6 October 1924, a football match organised by Sports and Games Committee of Adelaide was played between the Gawler Football Association and a team of Aborigines from Murray and Point Pearce stations.
+The aboriginal team playing with bare feet won a good game of football by 12.19 to 10.17.

 The oval was demolished in 1945 to allow for new buildings for the University of Adelaide.